sonic-net/sonic-mgmt/docs/PFC-test-plan.md

 5. Stop the PFC PAUSE storm.
 6. Repeat the test with a different lossless priority value (!=Pi).

-### Test Case #3 - GLOBAL PAUSE (IEEE 802.3x port based Flow Control)
+### Test Case #3 - GLOBAL PAUSE (IEEE 802.3x link level Flow Control)

-<b>Note</b> : 802.3x Port based Flow Control is different than IEEE 802.1Qbb PFC (Priority Flow Control)
+<b>Note</b> : 802.3x link level Flow Control is different than IEEE 802.1Qbb PFC (Priority-based Flow Control)

 #### Test Objective
 Verify Device Under Test (DUT) processes the GLOBAL PAUSE frame.

 #### Test Configuration

-- On SONiC Device Under Test (DUT) configure  lossless priority of all values Pi (0 \<= i \<= 7).
+- On SONiC Device Under Test (DUT) configure lossless priority of required values Pi ( e.g., 3 and 4. )
 - Configure following traffic items on the Keysight device:
-  1. Test data traffic: A traffic item from the Keysight Tx port with all the 8 priorities Pi (0<= i <= 7), DSCP values from (0 - 63) and enable flow group by PFC Queue.
-Traffic should be configured with 100% line rate.
+  1. Test data traffic: A traffic item from the Keysight Tx port to Rx port.
+The traffic item uses all the 64 DSCP values (0-63).
+PFC is enabled at all the 8 priorities of Tx port.
+The traffic demand is 100% line rate.
   2. GLOBAL PAUSE storm: Persistent Global pause frames from the Keysight Rx port to the Keysight Tx port.
-And the inter-frame transmission interval should be smaller than per-frame global pause duration.
+And the inter-frame transmission interval should be smaller than per-frame pause duration.

 #### Test Steps

 1. Start GLOBAL PAUSE storm.
 2. After a fixed duration (eg. 1 sec), start the Test data traffic.
 3. Keep the Test data traffic running for a fixed duration (eg 5sec) and then stop the traffic item.
+4. Stop the GLOBAL PAUSE storm.
-4. Verify the following:
+5. Verify the following:
    * Keysight Rx port should receive all the 'Test data traffic'.
 There should not be any loss observed.
 Throughput should be close to link capacity.
-   * SONiC DUT will discard all Global pause frames.
+   * SONiC Device Under Test (DUT) will discard all Global pause frames.
+However presently there is no way to check if SONiC will discard all global pause frames.
-5. Stop the GLOBAL PAUSE storm.